QuadSpinner/Gaea-Docs/source/Guide/9-Appendix/0-Using-Watson.md

 ## Watson Diagnostics Tool

-Gaea ships with **Watson.exe**, an advanced diagnostics tool that examines your Gaea installation as well as your general hardware configuration, and allows you to create a diagnostics package that you can submit to our Technical Support for assistance.
+Gaea ships with **Watson.exe**, an advanced diagnostics tool that examines your Gaea installation and your general hardware configuration, and allows you to create a diagnostics package that you can submit to our Technical Support for assistance.